lauxley/jquery.safeguard.js/README.md

     **default** : true
     These 2 settings if set to false tells safeguard to not flush datas respectivelly when the user submit or reset the form,
     Note that in this case, it is your responsability to flush the datas (with .safeguard('flush', key)) when you feel comfortable to do so,
     probably in the confirm view.

+* init_callback
+    **default** : null
+    function of the form : my_callback(safeguad_obj, has_items)
+    will be called at the end of the safeguard initialisation, and is particularly usefull in case of a custom recovery mode (see the example below).

 Example snippet
 ---------------